aachiritoaei/transaction-rest-api/README.md

 The Repository Layer offers the possibility to query the database.
 In the Controller Layer, the required API is exposed.

+** For this particular case, the Service Layer was skipped.

 Available API
 -------------